 Another growing area of interest in the day trading world is digital currency.
 Day trading with Bitcoin, LiteCoin, Ethereum and other altcoins currencies is an expanding business.
 With lots of volatility, potential eye-popping returns and an unpredictable future, day trading in cryptocurrency could be an exciting avenue to pursue.

 Recent reports show a surge in the number of day trading beginners.
-But unlike the traders of the dotcom days, today’s traders are smarter and better informed, in part due to trader academies, courses, and resources, including trading apps.
-Daytrading.com exists to help novice traders get educated and avoid mistakes.
+But unlike the short term trading of the past, today’s traders are smarter and better informed, in part due to trader academies, courses, and resources, including trading apps.
+Daytrading.com exists to help novice traders get educated and avoid mistakes while learning how to day trade.

 Day trading 101 – get to grips with trading stocks or forex live using a demo account first, they will give you invaluable trading tips.
 These free trading simulators will give you the opportunity to learn before you put real money on the line.
 They also offer hands-on training in how to pick stocks.